Indigo (RM album): Critical reception

-Rolling Stone India ranked Indigo at number three on its list of the 15 Best Korean Hip-Hop and R&B Albums of 2022.
 Music writer Divyansha Dongre called the album a "refined manifestation of the perspectives [RM has] meditated on over the past decade."
 Billboard ranked Indigo at the top of its year-end list of the "25 Best K-pop Albums of 2022", with journalist Jeff Benjamin writing that "RM captured the essence of his twenties in the 10 tracks on Indigo, but this 32-minute journey touches far beyond one person's experience.
 Like good art, Indigo speaks to ideas and messages that are complicated to put into everyday words, but just listening to the music lets it all come to the surface".